apache/incubator-retired-gearpump-site/docs/0.3/intellij_eclipse_development_environment_setup.md

 1. Install latest version eclipse luna
 2. Install latest scala-IDE http://scala-ide.org/download/current.html   I use update site address: http://download.scala-ide.org/sdk/lithium/e44/scala211/stable/site
-3. Open a sbt shell under the root folder of gearpump. enter "eclipse", then we get all eclipse project file generated.
+3. Open a sbt shell under the root folder of Gearpump. enter "eclipse", then we get all eclipse project file generated.
 4. Use eclipse import wizard.
-File->Import->Exising projects into Workspace, make sure to tick the option "Search for nested projects"
+File->Import->Existing projects into Workspace, make sure to tick the option "Search for nested projects"
 5. Then it may starts to complain about encoding error, like "IO error while decoding".
-You need to fix the eclipse default text encoding by changing config at "Window->Preference->General->Workspace->Text file encoding" to UTF-8.
+You need to fix the eclipse default text encoding by changing configuration at "Window->Preference->General->Workspace->Text file encoding" to UTF-8.
 6. Then the project gearpump-external-kafka may still cannot compile.
 The reason is that there is some dependencies missing in generated .classpath file by sbt-eclipse.
 We need to do some manual fix.
 Right click on project icon of gearpump-external-kafka in eclipse, then choose menu "Build Path->Configure Build Path".
 A window will popup.
 Under the tab "projects", click add, choose "gearpump-streaming"
 7. All set.
 Now the project should compile OK in eclipse.